joostdecock/site/pages/components/measurements/naturalwaisttofloor.md

 ---
 permalink: /components/measurements/naturalwaisttofloor
 ---
-{% include figure.html url="/img/potw/potw.jpg" description="The natural waist to floor measurement" %}
+{% include figure.html url="/img/potw/potw.jpg" %}

 The **naturalWaistToFloor** is the measurement from your natural waist down to the floor.